Skip to main content

 Orbital characteristics

-Here are some of Venus' parameters:
+Here are some parameters of Venus:

 Orbit & rotation

 Average distance from the sun: 67,237,910 miles (108,208,930 km).
-By comparison: 0.723 times that of Earth
+In comparison: 0.723 times that of Earth.

-Perihelion (closest approach to sun): 66,782,000 miles (107,476,000 km).
-By comparison: 0.730 times that of Earth
+Perihelion (closest approach to the sun): 66,782,000 miles (107,476,000 km).
+In comparison: 0.730 times that of Earth.

-Aphelion (farthest distance from sun): 67,693,000 miles (108,942,000 km).
-By comparison: 0.716 times that of Earth
+Aphelion (farthest distance from the sun): 67,693,000 miles (108,942,000 km).
+In comparison: 0.716 times that of Earth.

 Composition & structure

-Magnetic field: 0.000015 times that of Earth's field.
+Magnetic field: 0.000015 times that of Earth's magnetic field.

-Internal structure: Venus' metallic iron core is roughly 2,400 miles (6,000 km) wide.
-Venus' molten rocky mantle is roughly 1,200 miles (3,000 km) thick.
-Venus' crust is mostly basalt, and is estimated to be six to 12 miles (10 to 20 km) thick on average.
+Internal structure: Venus has a metallic iron core approximately 2,400 miles (6,000 km) in diameter.
+The molten rocky mantle of Venus is about 1,200 miles (3,000 km) thick.
+The crust is predominantly basalt and is estimated to be between six to 12 miles (10 to 20 km) thick on average.

 Climate